nikomatsakis/rustnation-24/index.md

 | 2024 | Async closures, generators... |

 .footnote[
-    ¹ Shoutout to Alice Ryhl, go see her keynote this evening!<br>
+    ¹ Shoutout to Alice Ryhl, go see her keynote this evening!
+Also the Shuttle folks, who spoke yesterday, Luca Palmieri's Pavex, Zainab Ali's talk-- too many to list, really.<br>
     2 Big shoutout to Michael Goulet, Eric Holk, Tyler Mandry, other members of Async WG.<br>
 ]

+???

+Here's a brief history of async Rust.
+We stabilized async functions in 2019.
+Since then there's been a lot of great ecosystem development.

 ---